GauravDixit1622/portfolio/README.md

 ## Work Experience
 **Student Business Data Analyst / Project Manager, Johnson & Johnson (Jan 2025 – Present)**
-Developed a customer targeting strategy by analyzing cross sales trends.
-Project Manager of a capstone project for UCI's MSBA program.
+-Developed KPI dashboards and customer targeting strategies by analyzing cross sales trends and data.
+-Project Manager of a capstone project for UCI's MSBA program.

 **UX Analyst, GSquare Digital (June 2023 – Apr 2024)**
-Optimized user click-through rates, increasing website traffic by 15%.
-Designed wireframes and prototypes using Figma and conducted A/B testing and usability testing with Hotjar.
+-Optimized user click-through rates, increasing website traffic by 15%.
-Developed and managed A/B testing strategies and coordinated usability testing & first click testing using Hotjar.
+-Designed wireframes and prototypes using Figma and conducted A/B testing and usability testing with Hotjar.
+-Designed wireframes and prototypes using Figma to support iterative design processes, resulting in a new UI launch

 **Treasury Operations Intern, Axos Bank (June 2022 – Dec 2022)**
-Executed 80% of Annual Reviews for top clients, providing recommendations for unused services resulting in reduced costs via cost-benefit analysis using excel
+-Executed 80% of Annual Reviews for top clients, providing recommendations for unused services resulting in reduced costs via cost-benefit analysis using excel
-Spearheaded new features for a registered investment advisor app, creating prototypes and pitching to senior level executives.
+-Spearheaded new features for a registered investment advisor app, creating prototypes and pitching to senior level executives.
 ## Skills
 Python, SQL, R, Power BI, Tableau, Excel, Machine Learning, Data Analytics, Agile, JIRA